AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-csv/recommendations.md

 The **[!UICONTROL Map CSV XDM schema]** workflow appears, starting on the **[!UICONTROL Dataflow detail]** step.

 Select **[!UICONTROL Create a new schema using ML recommendations]**, causing new controls to appear.
 Choose the appropriate class for CSV data you want to map ([!UICONTROL Profile] or [!UICONTROL ExperienceEvent]), and use the dropdown menu to select the relevant industry for your business.
-If your organization operates on a business-to-business (B2B) model, select the **[!UICONTROL B2B data]** checkbox.
+If your organization operates under a [business-to-business (B2B)](../../../xdm/tutorials/relationship-b2b.md) model, select the **[!UICONTROL B2B data]** checkbox.

 ![The [!UICONTROL Dataflow detail] step with the ML recommendation option selected. [!UICONTROL Profile] is selected for the class and [!UICONTROL Telecommunications] selected for the industry](../../images/tutorials/map-csv-recommendations/select-class-and-industry.png)